aws-solutions-library-samples/guidance-for-digital-thread-using-graph-and-generative-ai-on-aws/README.md

 5. Create User interface
 Create a front end by combining Streamlit App, Amazon Elastic Container Service (ECS) with Fargate for container orchestration, Amazon Elastic Container Registry (ECR) for managing container images, Elastic Load Balancer (ELB) for efficient traffic distribution, and Amazon Cognito for secure user authentication.
 This comprehensive setup, orchestrated with AWS Copilot CLI, ensures a scalable, secure, and responsive user interface, facilitating a seamless user experience for stakeholders interacting with the digital thread and linked manufacturing data.
 6. Establish knowledge graph, LLM connection and orchestrate using Langchain.
-7. Establish the linkage between Amazon Bedrock (Claude 3.5 Sonnet), Amazon Neptune and orchestrate the integration seamlessly with Langchain.
+7. Establish the linkage between Amazon Bedrock, Amazon Neptune and orchestrate the integration seamlessly with Langchain.
 The orchestrator coordinates the entire process of generating the query from the foundation model, executing the query against the knowledge graph and return the results in natural language to the user.

 </details>